soundpress/RulesOfNYC/docs/c19/index.rst

 *§ 66-15 Business Requirements – Fees Charged by Licensees.* ::

 (a) Filing of Fee Schedule with TLC.
-A Technology System Provider Licensee must file with the Commission a current schedule of fees for:
+A Technology System Provider Licensee must file with the Commission a current schedule of maximum fees for:

-   (1) Services related to the sale, lease, use, installation, maintenance, service or repair of the Technology System approved under this Chapter;
+   (1) Services related to the sale, lease, use, installation, maintenance, service and repair of the Technology System approved under this Chapter;

    (2) Credit, debit, and prepaid card processing charges imposed by the Technology System Provider and by the credit/debit/prepaid card services provider;